bbauska/TUMx-DWAPNx/README.md

 response, which contains our results and of status 200, which in HTTP means it was

-a successful request and I\'m returning some results or I\'m returning what you
+a successful request and I&apos;m returning some results or I&apos;m returning what you

 expect me to return.
 On the other hand, if there was an error, so, if